hoprnet/hoprnet/getting-started/hopr-chat/quickstart.md

 Type in your message and press ENTER to send:
 ```

 After typing your message, make sure to press `Enter` again.
-Your message will be sent anonymously to the recipient of the **HOPR Address**.
+Your message will be sent anonymously to the recipient of the **HOPR Address** and dissappear from your screen.
 A prompt like the following will show:

 ```text
 Sending message to 16Uiu2HAmVnjSZeEwKvWxGS4cbZyNgnTzXzU3tRQNAeapJFgeyoBR ...